ojcchar/bug_report_completion/code/bug_report_patterns/README.txt

 3. To generate the features
 	3.1 Update the all_data_only_bugs_coded_data.csv file, whose data comes gold-set-B.csv file.
-	3.2 Update and run the MainHRClassifierTest class to generate the output-pre-features 3.3 Run MainFeatures class
+	3.2 Update and run the MainHRClassifierRunner class to generate the output-pre-features 3.3 Run MainFeatures class

 Files required to run the ML predictor:
 1. The gold-sets
+	gold-set-B.csv
+	gold-set-P.csv
+	gold-set-S.csv
 2. The features
 3. The patterns definitions: patterns-prediction.csv (most precise implementations-let's try with all of them first)